gruzh/NNs_AirDM/README.md

 ## Citations
 If you use this code or data, please cite:
-> Mateo Concha, Gonzalo A. Ruz. *Using neural networks as an alternative to air dispersion modeling in environmental impact assessment*.
-(Submitted to PeerJ Computer Science, 2025)
+> Concha M, Ruz GA.
+2026.
+Using neural networks as an alternative to air dispersion modeling in environmental impact assessment.
+PeerJ Computer Science 12:e3817 https://doi.org/10.7717/peerj-cs.3817

 ## License
 This project is licensed under the [MIT License](LICENSE).